JimmyRespawn/PassionNano/productblog/content/blog/markdown.md

 excludeSearch: true
 ---

-This site now use Hugo as website engine.
+This site now uses Hugo as the website engine.
 <!--more-->

 ## Basic Syntax